leoee/Tibia-Bot-12-/README-en.md

 - You must config your total life and mana with the length of your life/mana.
 Then, the bot will identify which is your real life/mana.
 When you up your level, the values will be updated automatically.
 - You can use "Insert" to start and stop the bot.
-- You can use "End" to close the bot anytime.
+- You can use "Delete" to close the bot anytime.

 ## Warning